lysmarfreitas/Data-Pipelines-With-Airflow/README.md

 ### 4.1.2 Create tables in Redshift using the query editor
 To execute the DAG workflow, the tables must be created in Redshift before.
-One way to do that is using the sql statements found in create_tables.sql and run them using Redshift query editor.
+One way to do that is using the sql statements found in
+__create_tables.sql__ and run them using Redshift query editor.

 To use the query editor on the Amazon Redshift console

-- Sign in to the AWS Management Console and open the Amazon Redshift console at https://console.aws.amazon.com/redshift/.
+- Sign in to the __AWS Management Console__ and open the Amazon Redshift console.

-- On the navigation menu, choose EDITOR, then connect to a database in your cluster.
+- On the navigation menu, choose __EDITOR__, then connect to a database in your cluster.

-- For Schema, choose public to create a new table based on that schema.
+- For __Schema__, choose public to create a new table based on that schema.

 - Enter one of the create tables statements in the query editor window and choose Run to create a new table.